April 3, 2025

 Delete a Cookie

-If you want to delete a particular 1st-party cookie, you need to set its expiration time to the past date, e.g., January 1st 1970.
+If you want to delete a particular 1st-party cookie, you need to set its expiration time to a date in the past, e.g., January 1st, 1970.
 Such cookies cannot exist.
 Therefore, they immediately expire.

 Here’s a script that you should use: